OpenTaal/opentaal-openthesaurus/README.md

     grant all privileges on openthesaurus.* to 'openthesaurus'@'localhost';
     exit

-Test database with the following, should report on an empty set of tables.
+Test database and user.
+This should report an empty set of tables.

     mysql -D openthesaurus -u openthesaurus -p
     ******